CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback

-Crucially, this mechanism is \textit{bidirectional}: keywords can also be selectively removed to construct simplified variants of instructions when the seed proves intractable for the Coder agent.
-This simple yet effective strategy represents a shift from rigid prompting heuristics—enabling the generation of novel and diverse instructions while reducing the likelihood of producing unanswerable or low-quality ones (statistics provided in Appendix~\ref{app:ext_analysis}).
-We further design an adaptive keyword sampling strategy to balance generation efficiency and data utility, detailed in Appendix~\ref{app:seed_and_keywords}.
+Specifically, for the current instruction $q$ (initialized to a seed instruction $s$) and a selected keyword subset $t \subseteq T$, the generation process unfolds in two stages.
+First, the Reviewer agent formulates a Schema that serves as a detailed plan for the new instruction: Subsequently, it generates the new instruction $q^{+}$ by executing the plan laid out in the Schema: Crucially, this schema-driven mechanism enables stepped difficulty levels through its bidirectional nature.
+The schema can strategically plan to either integrate keywords for added complexity or selectively omit them to construct a simplified variant, particularly when a task proves intractable for the Coder agent.
+This structured approach marks a significant shift from rigid prompting heuristics: enabling the generation of novel, diverse instructions while reducing the likelihood of producing unanswerable ones (statistics in Appendix~\ref{app:ext_analysis}).
+An adaptive keyword sampling strategy is detailed in Appendix~\ref{app:seed_and_keywords}.